httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 It applies to caches that are part of a distributed network that operate on behalf of an origin server (commonly called a Content Delivery Network or CDN).

-CDN caches that use CDN-Cache-Control MAY forward this header so that downstream CDN caches can use it as well.
-However, doing so exposes its value to all downstream clients, which might be undesirable.
-As a result, CDN caches that process this header field MAY remove it (for example, when configured to do so because it is known not to be used downstream).
+CDN caches that use CDN-Cache-Control will typically forward this header so that downstream CDN caches can use it as well.
+However, they MAY remove it when this is undesirable (for example, when configured to do so because it is known not to be used downstream).

 ## Examples